-More than 7,100 full-time students live on campus in residence halls or apartments, and our self-contained, suburban location creates a safe and secure atmosphere.
+More than one-half of our full-time students live on campus in residence halls or apartments, and our self-contained, suburban location creates a safe and secure atmosphere.
 Just about anything you need is available and accessible, including athletics facilities, dining halls with cuisines from around the world, a post office, a health center, and even a convenience store in the residence halls.
 Our student housing is among the safest, most comfortable, and technologically advanced you’ll find anywhere.
 Find out more on the Center for Residence Life site.

 Clubs and organizations

 What are your interests?
 What do you do for fun?
 Whether you’re into art, gaming, music, literature, politics, science, or sports, you’ll almost certainly find others at RIT who share your enthusiasm.
 The diverse interests of our student body are reflected in the variety of activities and programs that take place on campus.
 More than 300 student clubs and organizations provide an incredible array of options.
 More information can be found on the major student organizations page of the Center for Campus Life site.

 School spirit: orange and brown